Part 2 - Back To Basic. What is Inventory Day? How to use it in WMS?

 To answer the question, you need to know "Inventory Day" – the number of days the inventory will last until new inventory is supplied.
 For example, you have 100 cartons of a soft drink, and on average you deliver 20 cartons in a day, hence your inventory day for this item is 5 days.
 As such, each item may have different inventory day.

 If the lead time of ordering this item is also 5 days, that means you need to order 100 cartons every 5 days.
 But because the world is not perfect, to avoid out of stock, a buffer is usually added for any unforeseen situations such as accidents, a sudden surge of demand or supplier themselves are out of stock (rare but not uncommon).
 If you add too much buffer, you end up having too much stock.

 In the case of a sudden increase in demand, it could be due to many reasons, the common reasons are promotion, seasonal and weather.
 A good warehouse management system can provide all the required data to feed a demand forecasting & planning tool - a tool you should consider investing when your business gets bigger.
-However, a strong implementation team for your warehouse management system can use the data provided by the WMS to perform some calculations to get your through the first few miles before you invest in the demand forecasting & planning tool, i.e. you can use the saved money to invest in growing your business, buy more products, upgrade your warehouse management system, get a bigger warehouse, deploy robotics warehouse management, use an electronic proof of delivery system and deploy a mobile CRM(Customer Relationship Management), until the point when the tool becomes a necessity.
+However, a strong implementation team for your warehouse management system can use the data provided by the WMS to perform some calculations to get your through the first few miles before you invest in the demand forecasting & planning tool, i.e. you can use the saved money to invest in growing your business, buy more products, upgrade your warehouse management system, get a bigger warehouse, deploy robotics warehouse management and use an electronic proof of delivery system, until the point when the tool becomes a necessity.

 The calculation can get fairly complicated, for example, 15 items are supplied from the same supplier, but the minimum order quantities are ranging from less than 1 day to 50 inventory days, so how are you going to order these items?
 If this is important to you, engage a team which can advise you on this.